Worcester officials try to finalize PawSox move from Pawtucket, RI

 “This is something every state leader should want to do,” the mayor said.

 Meanwhile, Worcester officials are working to complete the deal.
-Worcester’s City Manager said, “We continue to have regular conversations with the PawSox and we did have another meeting with the team last week.
+Worcester’s city manager said, “We continue to have regular conversations with the PawSox and we did have another meeting with the team last week.
 We look forward to continuing those conversations and seeing where they lead.”

 Worcester officials said they have not finalized any deals for the PawSox at this time.